valr/initsystem/README.md

 Build the _initsystem_ package in the archlinux directory (using makepkg script).
 Build all the packages in the _packages/initsystem_ and _packages/core_ directories.

-Note that the initramfs and related tools in this repo only support gzip format.
+mkinitcpio has to be configured with parameter `COMPRESSION="cat"` or `COMPRESSION="gzip"` in /etc/mkinitcpio.conf.
+The initramfs and related tools in this repo only support gzip or uncompressed format.
-It has to be configured with parameter `COMPRESSION="gzip"` in /etc/mkinitcpio.conf.

 Install the _initsystem_ and _busybox_ packages.
 Configure your hostname, keymap, font and services in /etc/rc.conf.